diarmuidcwc/AcraNetwork/docs/npd.rst

-:class:`NPD` Documentation
+NPD Documentation
 ***************************

-.. py:currentmodule:: NPD
+.. py:currentmodule:: AcraNetwork.NPD

 NPD is a TTC payload format usual encapsulated in UDP payloads.
 It is commonly known as DARv3